The Spanish Gerund: What It Is, How to Form It and When to Use It

 Even if you don’t have access to native speakers, you can immerse yourself in Spanish media for a similar effect.

 FluentU could be a great option for this as it gives you Spanish videos featuring native speakers in natural contexts.
-By watching these videos, which include topics from inspiring talks to music videos, you’ll be able to hear gerunds applied in natural speech.

 How to Practice Spanish Gerunds